wizebin/objer/readme.md

     get(person, ['address', 'city']) // returns 'faketown'
     get(person, 'key.that.doesnot.exist') // returns undefined
     get(person, 'key.that.doesnot.exist', 'hola') // returns 'hola'
+    get(person, null, 'hola') // returns whole person object

+### yank(object, path, defaultValue)

+*parameters:*

+* `object`: The object to get a value from
+* `path`: The key path to pull the value from
+    * This can be a string 'a.b.c' or an array ['a', 'b', 'c'] or a number, if the path is any other type the default value will be returned
+* `defaultValue`: If there is no value at that location, (if that value comes out as `undefined`), get will return this value.
+If this value is not specified get will return undefined

+*response:*

+The value at that key

+*example:*

+    const person = {
+        name: 'jeffery',
+        address: {
+            street: '123 fake st',
+            city: 'faketown',
+            state: 'FS',
+            zip: '90909',
+        }
+    };

+    yank(person, 'address.city') // returns 'faketown'
+    yank(person, ['address', 'city']) // returns 'faketown'
+    yank(person, 'key.that.doesnot.exist') // returns undefined
+    yank(person, 'key.that.doesnot.exist', 'hola') // returns 'hola'
+    yank(person, null, 'hola') // returns 'hola'

 ### has(object, path)